 Michael A. Belfort, M.D., Ph.D., Chair, Department of Obstetrics and Gynecology

-Dr. Michael A. Belfort is chair of the Department of Obstetrics & Gynecology and Obstetrician and Gynecologist-in-Chief at Texas Children's Hospital.
+Dr. Michael A. Belfort is chair of the Department of Obstetrics and Gynecology and obstetrician and gynecologist-in-chief at Texas Children's Hospital.
 Dr. Belfort is an internationally recognized expert in maternal-fetal medicine and fetal intervention.
 His appointment was effective Jan.
-1, 2011
+1, 2011.

-Dr. Belfort most recently served as director of Perinatal Research, Fetal Therapy and Obstetric Telemedicine at HCA Healthcare in Nashville, TN, and as a professor in the department of Obstetrics and Gynecology at the University of Utah School of Medicine.
-He previously served in Houston from 1994-1997 as director of labor and delivery and as director of obstetric intensive care at Ben Taub General Hospital, as well as an associate professor in the divisions of maternal-fetal medicine, hypertension and anesthesiology at BCM.
-His teaching experience also includes serving as an adjunct clinical professor at Yale University School of Medicine where he worked with Yale faculty in the development of their Fetal Intervention Program.
+Prior to this appointment, Belfort served as director of Perinatal Research, Fetal Therapy and Obstetric Telemedicine at HCA Healthcare in Nashville, Tenn., and as a professor in the Department of Obstetrics and Gynecology at the University of Utah School of Medicine.
+He previously served in Houston from 1994-1997 as director of labor and delivery and as director of obstetric intensive care at Ben Taub Hospital, as well as an associate professor in the divisions of maternal-fetal medicine, hypertension and anesthesiology at Baylor.
+His teaching experience also includes serving as an adjunct clinical professor at Yale University School of Medicine, where he worked with Yale faculty in the development of their Fetal Intervention Program.

-Dr. Belfort received his medical degree (MBBCH) at the University of the Witwatersrand in Johannesburg, South Africa, a Doctorate in Medicine (MD) at the University of Cape Town, South Africa, and his Ph.D. at the Karolinska Institute in Stockholm, Sweden.
-He completed two residencies in obstetrics and gynecology (one in Cape Town and one at BCM), trained in anesthesiology in South Africa, and did his fellowship in maternal fetal medicine at BCM.
+Belfort received his medical degree (MBBCH) at the University of the Witwatersrand in Johannesburg, South Africa, a Doctorate in Medicine (MD) at the University of Cape Town, South Africa, and his Ph.D. at the Karolinska Institute in Stockholm, Sweden.
+He completed two residencies in obstetrics and gynecology (one in Cape Town and one at Baylor), trained in anesthesiology in South Africa, and did his fellowship in maternal fetal medicine at Baylor.